-SEMI F50 - Guide for Electric Utility Voltage Sag Performance for Semiconductor Factories
+SEMI F50 - Guide for Electric Utility Voltage Sag Performance for Semiconductor Factories -

 This Guide provides a framework for semiconductor and flat panel display (FPD) manufacturers and their electric utility service providers to minimize the effect of voltage sag events on semiconductor processing.
 In particular, this Guide focuses on electric utility power quality performance goals that are complementary to voltage sag immunity levels for semiconductor processing equipment and facilities infrastructure equipment (see Figure 1).
 Recommendations for measuring and evaluating voltage sag performance, evaluating utility system enhancements, and implementation of a continuous improvement process are included since no electric utility industry standards exist.

 Utility systems are designed, constructed, and operated to meet utility industry regulations and requirements.
 One important requirement for semiconductor factories is power system reliability.
 Utilities measure reliability in minutes of voltage outages per customer per year.
 Semiconductor factories require a high level of power system reliability, any service outage is usually unacceptable.
 A second important requirement is power quality.
 Power quality relates to disturbed voltage waveforms, not outages.
 When utilities implement measures to increase power system reliability, power quality can be adversely affected.
-The structured approach defined in this guide can achieve high levels of power quality without sacrificing power reliability.
+The structured approach defined in this Guide can achieve high levels of power quality without sacrificing power reliability.

 The intent of this Guide is to help semiconductor manufacturers achieve both high levels of power reliability and power quality from energy utility providers.
 By becoming familiar with the cause and effect relationships of voltage sag events on the utility’s side of the electric meter, semiconductor manufacturers and electric utilities can work together to pursue efficient solutions for improved voltage sag ride-through in semiconductor factories.

-For the purposes of this Document, the term Electric Utility refers to energy service providers (that sell energy to semiconductor manufacturers) and/or electric transmission and distribution providers (that deliver energy through their power lines).
+For the purposes of this Guide, the term Electric Utility refers to energy service providers (that sell energy to semiconductor manufacturers) and/or electric transmission and distribution providers (that deliver energy through their power lines).

-Referenced SEMI Standards
+Referenced SEMI Standards (purchase separately)

 SEMI S2 — Environmental, Health, and Safety Guideline for Semiconductor Manufacturing Equipment

-|Interested in purchasing additional SEMI Standards?
 Consider SEMIViews, an online portal with access to over 1000 Standards.